An updated model for the Perseus Spiral Arm from Trigonometric Parallax and 3-dimensional kinematic distances of distant massive stars: Analysis

 \subsection{Perseus arm candidate masers}

-Beginning with the list of all known masers with parallaxes and/or proper motions \citep[][and references therein]{Reid2019ApJ...885..131R,Vera2020PASJ...72...50V}, we searched for masers associated with the Perseus arm.
-For $l>10^\circ$, we were able to match maser positions to the expected $l,v$ trace known from CO measurements \citep{Reid2016ApJ...823...77R}, without relying on any of the aforementioned astrometric information.
+Beginning with the list of all known masers with parallaxes and/or proper motions \citep[][and references therein]{Reid2019ApJ...885..131R,Vera2020PASJ...72...50V,Sakai2022PASJ...74..209S}, we searched for masers associated with the Perseus arm.
+For $l>10^\circ$, we matched maser positions to the expected $l,b,V_\mathrm{lsr}$ trace known from CO measurements \citep{Dame2001ApJ...547..792D, Reid2016ApJ...823...77R}, without using the parallax or proper motions.
 This gave a list of masers similar to those discussed in (and primarily from) \citet{Choi2014ApJ...790...99C,Reid2019ApJ...885..131R,Sakai2019ApJ...876...30S,Sakai2022PASJ...74..209S,Zhang2013ApJ...775...79Z, Zhang2019AJ....157..200Z}.
-For masers within $l\leq10^\circ$, where many spiral arm traces coincide in $l-v$ space, we used the astrometric measurements to calculate most likely distances (see Section~\ref{sec:dist}), and identified one more Perseus candidate maser G001.00-00.23 \citep{Reid2019ApJ...885..131R}.
+For masers within $l\leq10^\circ$, where many spiral arm traces coincide in $l-v$ space, we used the parallax and proper motion measurements to calculate maximum likelihood distances (see Section~\ref{sec:dist}), and identified one more Perseus candidate maser G001.00-00.23 \citep{Reid2019ApJ...885..131R}.
 Two other masers, G229.57+00.15 and G240.31+00.07 \citep{Choi2014ApJ...790...99C}, which were previously considered as part of the arm, are a little more ambiguous.
-We will include G229.57, as it has a $v_\mathrm{lsr}$ consistent with the Perseus arm ($v_\mathrm{lsr}=-53\pm10$~\kms), and exclude G240.31, as it does not ($v_\mathrm{lsr}=-68\pm10$~\kms).
+We will include G229.57, as it has a $V_\mathrm{lsr}=53\pm10$~\kms, which is consistent with the Perseus arm ($V_\mathrm{lsr}=-53$~\kms), and exclude G240.31, as it does not ($V_\mathrm{lsr}=-68\pm10$~\kms).
+Altogether we assembled 47 candidate masers (see Table~\ref{tab:allmasers}).